Beast-Coder3136/Simon-Says-Game/README.md

 # Simon Says Game
 This is my first project.
 A fun memory game based on the classic Simon Says concept.
 It generates a random color sequence , you have to enter the correct sequence.
-Each round generate random sequence if you give correct sequence you will level up to next level, and you gain one point. if you enter a wrong sequence then Game will be over.
+Each round generate random color if you give correct sequence from the beginning you will level up to next level, and you gain one point.
+And then you will progress to next round. if you enter a wrong sequence in any round then Game will be over.
 Your score and High score will be display on your screen .

 ## Technology Used